Thursday, 7 May 2015

 The important caveat there is 'everything I have said to you'.
 Has Jesus told you?
 He will reward your serious attention to the records.

 Although the following quote has John telling you how and why he wrote his Gospel, the intention behind his selection, in effect the same now applies to the whole Bible.
-The purpose and use of sacred Scripture has changed (!) over long ages; now, here we are and it is for us:
+The purpose and use of sacred Scripture has not changed (!) over long ages; now, here we are and it is for us:

 Now Jesus did many other signs in the presence of the disciples, which are not written in this book; but these are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name.
 (John 20:30f, ESV)